hypermodeinc/modus-recipes/modus-gh-issue-summarizer/README.md

 This project automatically generates a Knowledge Base (KB) article when a GitHub issue is closed.
 It utilizes Hypermode and Modus (a serverless Go framework) to process issue data and generate a structured KB article using an LLM.
-The article is then posted as a GitHub Discussion.
+The knowledge base article is then posted as a GitHub Discussion.

 ## 🛠 Features

 - Fetches GitHub issue details and comments upon issue closure.
-- Uses LLM (Hugging Face model via Hypermode) to generate a detailed KB article.
+- Uses LLM (Meta's LLaMa model hosted on Hypermode) to generate a detailed KB article.
 - Posts the generated KB article as a GitHub Discussion.
 - Can be triggered manually or via GitHub Actions.